 Dubai Marina is well connected with the rest of Dubai.
 Although there are buses which will take you there, it is better to take the metro.
 The nearest metro stations to Marina are Damac Properties and Jumeirah Lakes Towers metro stations.
-Both are equally convenient as there is an overpass through which you can access Marina Tram, which is right next to the promenade.
+Both are equally convenient as there is an overpass to access Marina Tram, which is right next to the promenade.
 It will take you only five minutes walk from the metro station to Marina Walk.

-If you are driving to Marina, take Exit 32 from Sheikh Zayed Road.
-But we recommend taking public transport during the busy hours.
+If driving to Marina, take Exit 32 from Sheikh Zayed Road.
+But we recommend taking public transport during busy hours.
 Otherwise, you will end up looking for parking space for hours on end.